StaleFlow: Staleness-Aware Data Management for Mitigating Data Skewness in Fully Disaggregated RL Post-Training: Mitigate Data Skewness

 \mysubsubsection{Rollout coordinator} As shown in Figure~\ref{fig:rollout_service} (left), the coordinator periodically captures snapshots of rollout instances, applies a suite of rollout coordination strategies based on them, and subsequently issues rollout commands.
 These commands include (1)~\texttt{Pull}, which instructs a designated rollout instance to fetch the latest model parameters from the PS; (2)~\texttt{Route}, which selects a trajectory from the TS and assigns it to a specific rollout instance for generation; and (3)~\texttt{Interrupt}, which terminates an ongoing trajectory on a given instance and returns the partially generated trajectory to the TS.\footnote{In addition, the staleness manager may directly issue \texttt{Abort} commands to rollout instances to irrevocably discard a trajectory, as discussed in \S\ref{subsec:staleness_advance}.
 In this case, the trajectory will not be returned to the TS.} As shown in Figure~\ref{fig:rollout_service} (right), by composing these commands and leveraging the TS and PS as middleware, rollout instances can realize a wide range of rollout coordination techniques.

-\mysubsubsection{Trajectory server} The TS stores all trajectories required by the rollout instances, with a default capacity of $(\eta+1) \times \text{batch\_size}$.
-It continuously samples prompts from the dataset, processes them, and enqueues them as initial trajectories within the capacity limit.
-As shown in Figure~\ref{fig:ts_ps} (top), these initial trajectories are not yet assigned a $V_{traj}$ (see \S\ref{subsec:version_identifier}), which is done during routing.
-At that time, the rollout coordinator consults the staleness manager to verify admissible version candidates (see \S\ref{subsec:protocol}), assigns an appropriate $V_{traj}$, and selects a target rollout instance according to the \textit{routing strategy} (\S\ref{subsec:strategy}).
-If a trajectory is interrupted during generation, it is returned to the TS and re-routed later.
-The \textit{routing strategy} ensures that for such partially generated trajectories, the model version of the re-routed rollout instance is no older than the assigned $V_{traj}$, as it represents the oldest version tolerated over the entire generation.
+\mysubsubsection{Trajectory server} The TS is a centralized CPU server connected via a local network that stores all trajectories required by the rollout instances.
+It has a default capacity of $(\eta+1) \times \text{batch\_size}$, matching the upper bound of in-flight data to be tracked.
+Figure~\ref{fig:ts} illustrates its workflow: trajectories are initially sampled from the dataset and placed on the TS without an assigned $V_{traj}$.
+After the rollout coordinator verifies admissible version candidates (\S\ref{subsec:protocol}), it assigns an appropriate $V_{traj}$ and issues \texttt{Route} to send the trajectory to a target rollout instance (e.g., trajectory 6 is assigned $V_1$ and routed to instance 1).
+During generation, \texttt{Interrupt} may be issued due to partial rollout (e.g., trajectory 7) or migration (e.g., trajectory 6+6').
+The TS stores such interrupted trajectories and re-routes them.

-\mysubsubsection{Parameter server} The PS stores the latest model parameters and, as shown in Figure~\ref{fig:ts_ps} (bottom), is deployed with multiple workers to support distributed storage over CPU resources.
-During execution, the rollout coordinator issues \texttt{Pull} commands according to the \textit{synchronization strategy} (\S\ref{subsec:strategy}), directing specific rollout instances to retrieve parameters from the PS.
-Conversely, model updates on the PS are made via \texttt{Push} operations, triggered automatically by the training workers.
+\mysubsubsection{Parameter server} The PS is a distributed CPU-based storage that maintains the latest model parameters.
+The rollout coordinator issues \texttt{Pull} commands, directing specific rollout instances to retrieve parameters from the PS, while model updates on the PS are made via \texttt{Push} operations, triggered automatically by the training workers.
 Once a training step completes, the training workers immediately \texttt{Push} the updated parameters to the PS, overlapping the communication with the next training step.
-Additional implementation and resource deployment details, along with communication optimizations, are provided in Appendix~\ref{appendix:impl}.
+In contrast, \texttt{Pull} cannot be overlapped and is therefore more latency-critical.
+To optimize this path, the PS shares CPU resources with rollout workers, enabling \texttt{Pull} to leverage faster PCIe-based DMA, while \texttt{Push} utilizes RDMA over InfiniBand.
+Additional implementation details and communication optimizations are provided in Appendix~\ref{appendix:impl}.

-To ensure correctness, the PS adopts a read-write locking scheme inspired by database concurrency control: A \texttt{Push} operation (analogous to an exclusive write) blocks concurrent \texttt{Pull} commands, and vice versa, while multiple \texttt{Pull} commands from different rollout instances (analogous to shared reads) may proceed concurrently.
+Figure~\ref{fig:ps} further illustrates that, to ensure correctness, the PS adopts a read-write locking scheme inspired by database concurrency control: A \texttt{Push} operation (analogous to an exclusive write) blocks concurrent \texttt{Pull} commands, and vice versa, while multiple \texttt{Pull} commands from different rollout instances (analogous to shared reads) may proceed concurrently.